SamahAyman/CooperativeScheduler/README.md

 The first 3 tasks rerun themselves after delays 2, 8, and 6 respectively.
 And task 4 reruns itself after 0 ticks which means it doesn’t get inserted into the delayed queue rather it gets inserted into the ready queue directly.
 Despite task 4 reruns itself after 0 ticks and it is always ready, it doesn’t run forever as in Test (2) because other tasks are ready in the queue with higher priorities.

+#### 2. Testing on Keil uVision ####

+Tasks were given the following priorities:
+T1: Priority 1
+T2: Priority 2 => ReRunMe(5)
+T3: Priority 3 => ReRunMe(3)
+Task 2 reruns itself after 5 ticks while task 3 reruns itself after 3 ticks.
+Task 1 toggles the led with a delay of 300 ms, task 2 toggles the led with a delay of 100 ms, and task 3 toggles the led with a delay of 50 ms. So, as you can observe from the demo video: task 1 runs first, then task 2, then task 3, then both task 2 and task 3 keep running alternatively forever; the difference in the toggling frequency clarifies which task is currently running.

 ## Applications ##